GiancarloCroce/DCA_SARS-CoV-2/README.md

 ## Protein domains

-DCA and IND model are computed for all protein domains in ```./data/data_meff.csv ``` Meff is the effective number of sequences available for a protein domain.
-Performance is greater when more sequence data is available to build the models.
+Direct Coupling Analysis (DCA) and Indepented (IND) models are inferred for all protein domains in ```./data/data_meff.csv ```
+Meff is the effective number of sequences available for a protein domain.
+As a thumb rule: more sequence data -> better models -> increased predictive power.